LB-1185

 Plain Language

 Operators must provide privacy and account management tools to minor account holders.
-For minors under 13, these tools must also be provided directly to parents or guardians.
-For minors 13 and older, the operator must also offer related tools to parents or guardians as appropriate based on relevant risks — giving operators some discretion on the scope of parental tools for older teens.
-The provision does not define what specific settings must be manageable, but the obligation to offer tools is mandatory.
+For users under 13, these tools must also be provided directly to parents or guardians.
+For minors 13 and older, operators must also offer related tools to parents or guardians as appropriate based on relevant risks — giving operators some discretion for the older-minor cohort.
+The statute does not specify exactly what settings must be controllable, but the obligation covers both privacy settings and account settings generally.

 Statutory Text